Customs Bonds in Canada: The Complete Guide

 Step 4: Get Approved and Receive Your Bond

-For standard bonds, approval is often same-day.
 The surety carrier assesses the risk, approves the bond, and issues it electronically.
+Timing depends on provider underwriting and CBSA processing.

 Step 5: Bond Is Registered in CARM

-Once issued, the bond is registered electronically in the CARM portal.
-Since the October 2024 CARM launch, paper bond forms have been retired — the entire process is digital.
+Once issued, the bond is registered electronically in the CARM Client Portal.
+Since the October 2024 CARM launch, bond filings are submitted electronically through the portal rather than on paper.
 Once your bond appears in CARM, you are authorized for Release Prior to Payment.

 CARM and Financial Security